taceharris/Projects/README.md

 - Applied class weighting to improve recall for diabetic cases from **0.03 to 0.76**, trading overall accuracy for sensitivity.
 **Tools:** Python, pandas, scikit-learn, statsmodels, matplotlib

-## Geospatial Analysis of Crime, Neighborhoods, and Schools in Chicago
+## 2.Geospatial Analysis of Crime, Neighborhoods, and Schools in Chicago
 [View the Report](./Geospatial_Data_Project.pdf) | [View the R Code](./Project1.R)

 **Summary:**